aquilesC/aquiles.me/content/tech_notes/python walrus operator.md

 Outputs ``4``.
 In the example with the filename it was not an issue because I was using already another function with the output of the walrus.

-I am still hesitant about adding this syntax, since it only works on latest versions of Python which are still not the default on [[Linux]].
+I am still hesitant about adding this syntax, since it only works on latest versions of Python which are still not the default on Linux.